California woman sentenced for Catholic school bomb threats

 SAN JACINTO, Calif.
-(AP) — A California woman who threatened to bomb a Roman Catholic preparatory school for planning to publish same-sex wedding announcements was sentenced to nearly 1 1/2 years in federal prison, authorities announced Friday.
+(AP) — A California woman who threatened to bomb a Roman Catholic preparatory school for planning to publish same-sex wedding announcements was sentenced Friday to nearly 1 1/2 years in federal prison.

-Sonia Tabizada, 36, of San Jacinto, telephoned threats in May 2019 to Georgetown Visitation Preparatory School in Washington, D.C., according to a statement from the U.S. Department of Justice.
+Sonia Tabizada, 36, of San Jacinto, was sentenced to time she already has spent in custody for making telephoned threats in May 2019 to Georgetown Visitation Preparatory School in Washington, D.C., according to court records cited by the Riverside Press-Enterprise.

+Tabizada pleaded guilty on Jan.
+4 to obstruction of religious belief while a second felony charge of transmitting bomb threats in interstate commerce was dropped, the paper said.

-Visitation Prep, one of the oldest Catholic schools for girls in the country, had announced it would begin publishing same-sex wedding announcements in its alumni magazine to advance its teaching that “we are all children of God … worthy of respect and love,” according to the statement.
+Visitation Prep, one of the oldest Catholic schools for girls in the country, had announced it would begin publishing same-sex wedding announcements in its alumni magazine to advance its teaching that “we are all children of God … worthy of respect and love,” according to a statement from the U.S. Department of Justice.

 According to her plea agreement, Tabizada learned of the decision and left a voice message threatening to burn and bomb the facility.